1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Does endoscopy hurt?

 Yes.
-Dr. Chadha treats both pediatric and adult patients with this condition.
+Dr. Chadha treats both the children and the adults with this condition.

 Will I need surgery?

 Very few patients do.
-Most improve with diet changes, meds, or endoscopic treatment.
+Majority may improve with change of diet, medication intake or endoscopic examination.

 Are there support groups?